Largo (nightclub): Performances

 The typical Largo show involves a mix of music and stand-up comedy.
 Mann and Penn developed a road show called Acoustic Vaudeville on the Largo format, which they have taken to Chicago and New York.
 Seinfeld co-creator Larry David is seen performing stand-up comedy at Largo in his 1999 HBO special Larry David: Curb Your Enthusiasm.
 Brion names the genre celebrated by Largo as "unpopular pop", and underlines the emphasis on lyrics with "We're all song sluts here."
 Many of the individuals who frequented Largo have had the infamous history of their labels refusing to release their albums.
 Though generally tied together by this common aesthetic, performers come from many traditions, including country, rock, and cabaret.

 Brad Mehldau released a jazz album produced by Jon Brion entitled Largo.
 Toad the Wet Sprocket singer/songwriter Glen Phillips performs regularly and has recorded a live album Live at Largo at the club.
 Andy Prieboy developed his musical White Trash Wins Lotto at the club.
-Condoleezza Rice rehearsed her famous duet with Yo-Yo Ma at Largo in 2001.
 The band Tenacious D largely got their start at Largo, which in turn launched the career of actor/comedian Jack Black.
 Dan Finnerty started The Dan Band at Largo, doing monthly shows there before his stints in Old School and Starsky & Hutch.
 The band Wild Colonials largely got their start at Largo with a successful Tuesday night residency that lasted nine months during 1992 and 1993.
 In 1993, at the height of the Los Angeles spoken word scene of that decade, Largo hosted several events featuring L.A. writers Viggo Mortensen, Scott Wannberg, Ellyn Maybe, S.A.
 Griffin, Tequila Mockingbird, and Linda Ravenswood.
 A five-track CD of Elliott Smith playing solo at Largo was released in October 2007, accompanying photographer Autumn de Wilde's book, Elliott Smith.

 In 2012, comedian Tig Notaro performed a set after just being diagnosed with cancer.
 She did not intend to release the audio at first, but later, the album Live was nominated for the Grammy Award for Best Comedy Album at the 56th Annual Grammy Awards.

 Sarah Silverman taped her 2013 HBO stand-up special, We Are Miracles at the Largo, before an audience of 39.

 In 2020, during the COVID-19 pandemic and the associated lockdown, US comedian Conan O'Brien relocated Conan, his TBS late-night talk show, to the Largo, following several months broadcasting from his home.